Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - Structures and processes
-	- Three horizons to articulate the present terrain and our future destination
+	- Three horizons to articulate the present terrain and our future destination (map)
-	- Circles and roles
+	- Circles and roles to coordinate shared responsibilities
+	-
 	-

 ## What
 - Workshops and artefacts